 For all age groups: It is important that you feel fit and healthy before going on the trail.
 You are travelling in the wilderness, and medical services (beyond first aid) will not be readily available.

 The first and last nights are spent in bunkhouse style lodging, 2 or 3 people to a room with a shared bathroom.
-Other nights are spent camping in large wall tents capable of sleeping up to 6 or smaller tents sleeping 2-3.
+Other nights are spent camping in large wall tents capable of sleeping up to 6 or smaller tents sleeping 2-3 (additional $10/day).
 Ablution facilities are minimal on trail.
 It is easy to wash your hands and face, anything more requires a visit to a nearby stream.
 Any hotels that are used on the trails are not luxurious but are dry and have warm running water.
 The ride provides thermarest mattresses as well as duffel bags and sleeping bags so you don't have to bring your own.
-Oilskin slickers can be borrowed too.

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.